 California child support is a system put in place to ensure that children who are not being financially supported by one or both of their parents receive the necessary financial assistance.
 In California, both parents are responsible for providing for the maintenance and care of their children.
 The amount of child support that is paid is based on a variety of factors, including the income of each parent and the number of kids involved.
 In addition to the basic child support payment, parents may also be responsible for other expenses related to their kids, such as healthcare and daycare.

 Parents who are not able to come to an agreement about child support payments can have the issue resolved by a court.
-The court will consider all of the relevant factors in making its determination, and will make a ruling that is in the best interests of the child.
+The court will consider all of the relevant factors in making its determination and will make a ruling that is in the best interests of the child.
 Parents who do not abide by the court’s ruling may be subject to penalties, including fines and imprisonment.
-Child support payments are typically made until the child turns 18, but in some cases they may continue until the child finishes high school or turns 19.
+Child support payments are typically made until the kid turns 18, but in some cases, they may continue until the kid finishes high school or turns 19.

 If you are ordered to pay child support in California, it is important to make your payments on time and in full.
 If you fall behind on your payments, you may be subject to interest charges and late fees.
 In extreme cases, you may even be held in contempt of court and sent to jail.
 Therefore, if you are ordered to pay child support, it is important to make sure that you have enough money in your budget to cover the payments.

 Below are some questions and answers to issues relating to child support.

 The amount of child support payments is usually based on the income of each parent and the number of kids involved.
 The court will also take into account other factors, such as the needs of the child.
 There is a general guideline for spousal support as specified in California Family Code Section 4053.

 If you can’t afford to make your child support payments, you should contact the court and ask for a modification.
 The court may be able to lower your payments or extend the time you have to make them.
 You can ask to modify child support by filing a request for an order which is form FL300.